 (Please note that the payments will be made according to a set exchange rate decided by the date that LiU received their funding and that the payment takes around three weeks.)

-Austria, Denmark, Finland, France, Ireland, Italy, Lichtenstein, Norway, United Kingdom
+Denmark, Finland, Ireland, Iceland, Lichtenstein, Luxembourg, Norway and the United Kingdom

 Students who go on Erasmus placements as a part of their education programmes will be covered by an insurance issued by Kammarkollegiet during their placement period.
-Please follow the link to read about the insurance coverage and contact person.
+Please follow the link to read about the insurance coverage.
+Information about how to apply for an Insurance Certificate is found under the heading "Freemover- apply for insurance and (if necessary) insurance certificate, see instructions below".

 Diagnostic language tests